 - Not All Of The 480+ Servers Are Active

-In a nutshell, Windscribe offers most of what you want in a VPN, including tight security and reliable performance.
+In conclusion, Windscribe offers most features you need in a VPN, including tight security and reliable performance.

-You’ll be able to stream Netflix US and surf the web anonymously on as many devices as you like.
-The VPN also works in China thanks to its Stealth mode.
+You’ll be able to access Netflix US and go online anonymously on as many devices as you like.
+The VPN can also perform in China thanks to its Stealth mode.

 On the other hand, my tests revealed some inconsistencies in Windscribe VPN’s connection speeds and geo-spoofing abilities.